-But with the right advice to mitigate risk, PPAs can offer a hedge against fluctuating energy prices.
+But with the right advice to mitigate risk, power purchase agreements can offer a hedge against fluctuating energy prices.
 You may even procure renewable power for less than you would otherwise pay for conventional energy.

 Project selection is key.
 And it’s about more than location, location, location.

-Choosing the right project for a PPA is critical.
-We work with businesses to determine whether wind or solar is a better fit, to find locations with the most energy potential, and to select the right project based on size, timing, commercial terms, and economic feasibility.
+Choosing the right project for a power purchase agreement is critical.
+We work with businesses to determine whether wind or solar is a better fit.
+We also find locations with the most energy potential.
+Next, we help our partners select the right project based on size, timing, commercial terms, and economic feasibility.

 Selecting the right project is also an important way to mitigate risk.
-We assess potential projects like the Burdett and Yellow Lake Solar Project to ensure they have the right permits, won’t negatively impact communities or the environment, and will be economically viable.
+We assess potential projects like the Burdett and Yellow Lake Solar Project to ensure they have the right permits and won’t negatively impact communities or the environment.
+We also ensure they’ll be economically viable.
 In short, we make sure the project will get built before signing on or recommending the project to a partner.

-We consult with WWF-Canada and their Renewables for Nature tool, which helps choose sites with minimal environmental and community impact—not only is this better for the planet, it also helps avoid costly delays that can result from conflict with nature.
+We also consult with WWF-Canada and their Renewables for Nature tool.
+This tool helps choose sites with minimal environmental and community impact.
+Not only is this better for the planet, it also helps avoid costly delays that can result from conflict with nature.

 We can meet our climate goals with power purchase agreements

 In order to shrink our carbon footprint and meet our Paris targets, we need to quickly expand renewable energy in Canada.
 Businesses can use power purchase agreements to make that happen, and we’re proud to show our community what’s possible by supporting the Burdett and Yellow Lake Solar Project.
-If you’d like to join us in building a renewably powered future, contact us at firstname.lastname@example.org to learn more about our PPA solutions.
+Will you join us in building a renewably powered future?
+Contact us at firstname.lastname@example.org or fill out the form below to learn more about our PPA solutions.